ChrisZie/HugoSymphony/content/_index.md

     question1: Did you know that
     graph: 2
     data_left :
-      - fact: Facebook
+      - fact: All Users
         bar: 1
-      - fact: Instagram
+      - fact: Facebook
         bar: 2
-      - fact: Twitter
+      - fact: Instagram
         bar: 3
-    question2: almost all internet users are on Social Media, many of who use it to donate and volunteer?
+    question2: almost all internet users are on Social Media, using it to donate, volunteer, and plan where to travel?
-    answer: 'A strong Social Media presence is key to increasing your impact by engaging donors and volunteers.<br>We design and deploy globally visible Social Media accounts on all major platforms that quickly grow followers and convert them into volunteers and donors.'
+    answer: 'A strong Social Media presence is critical to your impact by engaging visitors, donors, and volunteers.<br>We design globally visible Social Media accounts on all major platforms that quickly grow your followers and convert them into visitors, donors, and volunteers.'

   - name: Volunteer Mobilization
     icon: "images/responsive.svg"